Jernskegg/ci-portfolio-project-2/README.md

    * how to play button
       the page will have a button that converts the game area into how to play area.

+   * Javascript running feedback
+      the page starts of with a message which tells the use javascript is not running.

 # Future Features

 # Typography and Color Scheme